Morris Brown College: "Hard reset" and reaccrediation (2019–present)

-The board of trustees selected Kevin James to serve as interim president of the college in 2019.
+The board of trustees selected Kevin E. James to serve as interim president of the college in 2019.
 James came to Morris Brown after a 20-year career in higher education, serving as a senior-level administrator, with positions at Strayer University and Herzing University as a dean of academic affairs.
-James led the charge calling the initiative to make Morris Brown College the number one HBCU in this country in every metric, "The Hard Reset".
+James led the charge, calling the initiative "The Hard Reset".

 Under James's leadership, Morris Brown was authorized as an institute of higher learning by the Georgia Nonpublic Postsecondary Education Commission (GNPEC) in 2019.
 The approval was a notable step towards regaining full accreditation.
 James was officially named president in 2020.
 He was also to raise millions of dollars for the school and establish lucrative partnerships to help further its growth.
 In 2021, the college became beneficiaries of a $30 million investment that partners them with Hilton to establish a new hotel on campus and reestablish a hospitality management degree program to train Brownites and its application for accreditation candidacy through the Transnational Association of Christian Colleges and Schools (TRACS) was approved, enabling the school to regain access to federal financial aid programs and Title IV funding.

+As of April 2024, Morris Brown had an enrollment of 300+ students.

 In 2024, James was offered and accepted a contract extension to retain his position until June 2029.

-As of April 2024, Morris Brown had an enrollment of 300+ students.
+However, he was abruptly fired as president on January 12, 2026.
+Nzinga Shaw briefly served as the interim president until January 21, 2026, when James was reinstated after the board determined the dismissal did not comply with his employment agreement.